 1. NFES will provide certified daily stall counts for each day of each event as well as a copy of the billing invoice for stall rental sent to the promoter/applicant.

 2. NFES will provide registration data to document eligible stall registrants (outside applicable radius)

+3. NFES will provide an executed rental contract between the applicant and NFES/Jacksonville Equestrian Center.